 The Bottom Line

-The Yakima Holdup hitch bike rack is a high-quality kit and easy to install.
+The Yakima Holdup EVO is a high-quality kit and easy to install.
 It does exactly what you expect it to do, and it’s easy to forget it’s on your trunk.
 There are other racks available, but the convenience of adding on or taking off space for two extra bikes makes the Yakima Holdup a practical option and one that should last you for years.

 At a Glance